RichUch/gh-portfolio/README.md

   - Project test ❌

 Current
-  - Arrow dark theme ✅
-  - Translations for Skills (French years) ✅
+  - File upload styling ❌
+  - Better feedback message on email send/error/missing fields ❌
+  - Hover on skills to show quick overview (Experience and Projects) ❌
   - Link to actual projects in Projects section -> ❌
   - Link to projects from skill window ❌
-  - File Upload ✅
-  - Better sentences for experience in Skills modal ✅
-  - Better feedback message on email send/error/missing fields ❌
-  - Hover on skills to show quick overview (Experience and Projects) ❌
-  - Edit the scrollbar ❌
-  - Increase modal arrow size ✅

 ## Technologies Used

 Portfolio Setup